If you recently took one of our health quizzes, it may have been recommended that you start your healing journey with a 7-day food diary and consult.

 - It holds you accountable.
 Tracking your food subconsciously holds you accountable to what you eat.
 It also can be used as a tool to keep you on track.

 - Learn how you feel before and after certain foods.
 Ever feel sluggish after a meal?
 Do you notice you find yourself craving sugar or carbs?
 A food diary can help you identify which foods are helping and hurting your body.
 Sometimes simply cutting out a certain food or food group can work wonders for your physical, mental, and emotional state.
 We use a food diary on every patient we work with.
-A food diary can help our Functional Nutritionists zero in on problematic foods.
+A food diary can help our Functional Nutritionists “zero in” on problematic offending foods.

-- Learn how the foods affect your Digestion and Stool- The foods we eat can affect our bowel digestion and bowel movements.
+- Learn how Certain foods affect your Digestion and Stool- The foods we eat can affect our bowel digestion and bowel movements.
 Poor nutrition often shows up in the color, shape, size, smell and consistency of or bowel movements.

 - Learn how Food Can Affect Quality of Sleep and Hours Of Sleep.
 The other bonus section lets you track your sleeping habits for the week.
 This is another area that can have a big impact on our health without us realizing it.
 You first need to see a clear picture of how much you’re sleeping to be able to determine what amount you want to start aiming for on a nightly basis.